 Mandatory Interim Emergency Withdrawal

-An interim emergency withdrawal may be implemented immediately by the Associate Provost for Graduate Studies or his/her designee if any of the following conditions are felt to be present:
+An interim emergency withdrawal may be implemented immediately by the Vice Chancellor for Campus Life and Inclusive Excellence for undergraduate students and the Associate Provost for Graduate Studies for graduate students or designee if any of the following conditions are deemed present:

-- the student suffers an accident or illness that gravely disables him/her, or
+- The student suffers an accident or illness that gravely disables the student

-A student withdrawn on an interim basis shall be given an opportunity to appear personally before the Associate Provost or his/her designee within 48 hours from the effective date of the interim withdrawal in order to discuss the following issues only:
+A student withdrawn on an interim basis shall be given an opportunity to appear personally before the Associate Provost or the Associate Provost's designee within 48 hours from the effective date of the interim withdrawal in order to discuss the following issues only:

-A student subject to such an interim withdrawal may be asked by the Associate Provost or his/her designee to release and submit the following information prior to continuing his/her educational program and/or returning to campus:
+A student subject to such an interim withdrawal may be asked by the Associate Provost or the Associate Provost's designee to release and submit the following information prior to continuing the educational program and/or returning to campus:

 - Written statement by an appropriate licensed health care provider, including:

 - A description of the problem(s) that led to the student’s interim withdrawal, including diagnoses, and indicating that the student, at the time of evaluation by the health care provider, is medically able to resume study at the University.

 - In addition, the health care provider must list any medications prescribed for the student, any side effects that may affect the student’s ability to attend and complete classes, whether any prescribed medications require monitoring, and the name of the treatment provider designated to monitor the medication.

 - The student must sign a HIPAA-compliant consent form for release of the information by the provider.